studer-raimann/LearningObjectiveSuggestions/README.md

 ## Configuration
 The plugin MUST be configured accordingly before the cronjobs run correctly.
-Make sure that the configuration is correct prior to activate the cron jobs ("Administration -> Cron Jobs")
+Make sure that the configuration is correct prior to activate the cron jobs ("Administration -> General -> Cron Jobs")

 ## Cron Jobs